-Clay Bottom Farm Internship Program
+Clay Bottom Farm/Art Internship Program

-On the farm, your tasks could include: planting, ground preparation, compost management, weeding, harvesting, marketing or washing vegetables.
-There are lots of Amish-related tourist attractions in our area (we are surrounded by small Amish farms) and we are within 3 hours of Chicago, Detroit, Ann Arbor, South Bend and Kalamazoo.
+On the farm, your tasks could include planting, ground preparation, compost management, weeding, harvesting, marketing, or washing vegetables.
+There are lots of Amish-related tourist attractions in our area (we are surrounded by small Amish farms) and we are within 3 hours of Chicago, Detroit, Ann Arbor, South Bend, and Kalamazoo.

 We also like to have fun!